-Why read: Try this recipe of dying eggs with onion skins for Easter to get rich red Easter eggs.
+Why read: This is a step-by-step guide to dyeing eggs with onion skins for Easter to get a rich burgundy color the natural way.

 Easter is my favorite holiday!

 What can be better than celebrating our Savior’s Resurrection, greeting the arrival of spring with a fun outdoor Easter scavenger hunt, reading Easter books with kids, and eating delicious Easter food?